 There may be other conditions added to your licence, for example having an age-checking policy if you sell alcohol.

-You don't need a licence for some types of entertainment, including:
+You don't need a licence if you're showing:

 |New application for premises used exclusively or primarily for the supply of alcohol for consumption on the premises||N/A||N/A||N/A||£900||£1,950|